ropensci/EDIutils/README.md

 #> [1] TRUE
 ```

-If everything looks good in the “staging” environment, and you’re ready
+Once everything looks good in the “staging” environment, then repeat the
-to publish, then repeat the above reservation and upload steps but this
+above reservation and upload steps in the “production” environment where
-time in the “production” environment.
+it will be assigned a DOI and offically published.

 ## Getting help